 Each year, about 74,000 people in the United States receive a bladder cancer diagnosis.
-To accurately diagnose bladder cancer in the earliest stages, experienced urologists John Bertini MD, FACS, and James Harris, MD, Grant Redrow, MD, and Travis Green, MD at Gulf Coast Urology, offer on-site diagnostic testing, and customized treatments at their offices in Houston and Nassau Bay, Texas.
+To accurately diagnose bladder cancer in the earliest stages, experienced urologists John Bertini MD, James Harris, MD, Grant Redrow, MD, and Travis Green, MD at Gulf Coast Urology, offer on-site diagnostic testing, and customized treatments at their offices in Houston and Nassau Bay, Texas.
 If you have a family history of bladder cancer or symptoms like blood in your urine, schedule a consultation at Gulf Coast Urology today using the online booking feature or by calling the office.
 We care for patients throughout Houston, Clear Lake, Webster, League City, Friendswood, and Southeast Houston.

 Bladder cancer develops when abnormal cells in the bladder grow out of control and result in a tumor.
 Depending on the cells involved, you can develop different types of bladder cancer, including: